meilisearch/documentation/reference/api/indexes.md

 Update an [index's](/learn/core_concepts/indexes.md) [primary key](/learn/core_concepts/documents.md#primary-key).

 If a primary key wasn't explicitly chosen during index creation, you can use this route to configure it.
-If you are unsure whether an index's primary key has already been configured, you can use [the get index route](/reference/api/indexes.md#get-one-index) to verify it.
+If you are unsure whether an index's primary key has already been configured, you can use the [get index endpoint](/reference/api/indexes.md#get-one-index) to verify it.

 ::: note
 It is not possible to change an index's `uid`.